zalando/skipper/filters/flowid/readme.md

 # Flow ID Filter

-Flow IDs let you correlate router logs for a given request against the upstream application logs for that same request.
+Flow Ids let you correlate router logs for a given request against the upstream application logs for that same request.
-If your upstream application makes other requests to other services it can provide the same Flow ID value so that all of those logs can be correlated.
+If your upstream application makes other requests to other services it can provide the same Flow Id value so that all of those logs can be correlated.

 ## How it works

 Skipper generates a unique Flow ID for every HTTP request that it receives.
-The Flow ID is then passed to your upstream application as an HTTP header called X-Flow-Id.
+The Flow ID is then passed to your upstream application as an HTTP header called `X-Flow-Id`.

+The filter takes 2 optional parameters:

+1. Accept existing `X-Flow-Id` header
+2. Flow Id length

+The first parameter is a boolean parameter that, when set to true, will make the filter skip the generation of a new flow id.
+If the existing header value is not a valid flow id it is ignored and a new flow id is also generated.

+The second parameter is a number that defines the length of the generated flow ids.
+Valid options are any even number between 8 and 254.

+## Usage

+The filter can be used with many different combinations of parameters.
+It can also be used without any parameter, since both are options.

+### Default parameters
+	FlowId()
+Without any parameters, the filter doesn't reuse existing `X-Flow-Id` headers and generates new ones with 16 bytes.

+### Reuse existing flow id
+	FlowId(true)
+With only the first parameter with the boolean value `true` the filter will accept existing `X-Flow-Id` headers, if they're present in the request.

+### Generate bigger flow ids
+	FlowId(false, 64)
+This example doesn't accept existing `X-Flow-Id` headers and will always generate new flow ids with 64 bytes.

 ## Some benchmarks